 On the death of the first spouse the surviving spouse automatically becomes sole owner of all of the property, and the rights of the children are deferred.

 So the main purpose of the marriage contract is to give complete freedom of action to the surviving spouse, and with longer life expectancy that is a factor that has become of greater importance to couples.

 With the growth in second marriages many families now comprise children from a former marriage, a situation that has significant consequences for those wishing to enter this type of marriage contract.

 This is because they are not permitted to enter into such a contract without consent of all affected parties when there are children from outside of the marriage, due to the fact that it disinherits at least one set of children; only the children who are blood relatives of the deceased would have any inheritance rights on the death of the surviving spouse.

-Some couples mistakenly think they can get around this rule by simply not confiding it to the notaire, but even if the notaire is fooled it may not be the case with those children who are disenfranchised, who can later challenge the contract and the inheritance itself.
+Some couples mistakenly think they can get around this rule by simply not confiding it to the notaire, but even if the notaire is fooled it may not be the case with those children who are disenfranchised, who can later challenge the contract and the inheritance itself, as does occur.

 Where the surviving spouse inherits on the first death (eg by marriage contract or Will electing national law) the tax free allowance is reduced to €200,000, being €100,000 for each child, as the property becomes the sole property of the surviving spouse and only their allowance can be used.

 It may well then simply depend on whether the relationship you have with your children is such that you could live with that arrangement.
 If the relationship is strong, and you intend that they should inherit your estate, there may simply be no need at all to enter into the contract, or other mechanism for allowing the surviving spouse to inherit the whole estate.